kontan/Parsect/readme.md

     	return v;
     });

-This parser parses a numeric string between parenses. *s* function recieves a parser.
-A return value of *s(number)* is not a Parsect.State object but a **raw value** of result of parsing.
-So, variable *v* is bounded a *string* object.
+This parser parses a numeric string between parenses.
+The argument *s* is a function takes a parser and execute it.
+A return value of *s(number)* is not a *Parsect.State* object but a **raw value** of result of parsing.
+So, the variable *v* would be bounded a *string* object.
 When *p* parses a string "(100)", *v* is "100".

 If a parser applied to *s* failed, all following parsers would be ignore.

 When the parsing succeeded, *seq* returns a State object contains the value returned from the parameter function.
-Otherwise, the value of state object is *undefined*, regardless of the parameter function returns any value.
+Otherwise, the *value* property of the state object is *undefined*, regardless of the parameter function returns any value.

 ### *or* combinator